joaohenggeler/eternal-wanderer/README.md

 * Designed with now obsolete web plugins in mind.
 The bot will automatically perform the necessary steps so that old web media plays smoothly (e.g. Flash, Shockwave, Java, VRML, MIDI, RealAudio, QuickTime, etc).

-* Supports web media that is linked directly instead of being embedded on the page (e.g. VRML worlds, MIDI music, QuickTime videos, etc).
+* Supports media files that are linked directly instead of being embedded on the page (e.g. VRML worlds, MIDI music, QuickTime videos, etc).

 * Monitors all HTTP/HTTPS requests and archives files that still exist online using the Wayback Machine's Save API.

-* Web pages are ranked based on specific words and embedded plugin media, and can be given different priorities so that they're scraped, recorded, or published first.
+* Ranks web pages based on specific words and HTML tags.

 ## Setup